NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

     mkdir -p ba_align_ref
     /bin/cp -rfv ba/* ba_align_ref
     bundle_adjust --skip-matching --num-iterations 20          \
-      --force-reuse-match-files --num-passes 1                 \
+      --num-passes 1 --camera-weight 1                         \
       --input-adjustments-prefix ba_align/run <images>         \
-      --save-intermediate-cameras --camera-weight 1            \
+      --save-intermediate-cameras                              \
       --heights-from-dem ref.tif --heights-from-dem-weight 0.1 \
       --heights-from-dem-robust-threshold 10                   \
       --match-first-to-last --max-pairwise-matches 1000        \
       -o ba_align_ref/run

-Note the copy command, and the options ``--force-reuse-match-files`` and ``--skip-matching``.
+Note the copy command, and the option ``--skip-matching``.
 These are used to save time by not having to recreate the match files.
 If this command fails or exits quickly, there is a chance the match files were not copied successfully.
+(Consider also using the newer options named ``--match-files-prefix`` and ``--clean-match-files-prefix`` to avoid the copy.
+These imply ``--skip-matching``.)

 Ideally one should use more iterations in bundle adjustment though this may be slow.
 It is suggested that the images be map-projected